-Non-Voting members are past board members in good standing who are no longer able to fully meet the participation responsibilities of a board member.
-These members continue to participate in an advisory role.
+Non-Voting members are past board members in good standing who have chosen to participate in an advisory role, but are no longer able to fully meet the participation responsibilities of a board member.

 For general Firefly questions, please email: email@example.com